Alejio20/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse: Reverse its input
 22-users_and_homes: Displays all users and their home directories, sorted by users based on the /etc/passwd file
 100-empty_casks: Finds all empty files and directories in the current directory and all sub-directories
+101-gifs: Lists all the files with a .gif extension in the current directory and all its sub-directories